fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/pivot.md

 ### Groupby Configuration

-In the first argument of the `groupBy` method, each group of configuration object can have the following attributes:
+In the first argument of the `pivot` method, each group of configuration object can have the following attributes:

 #### `column`